-Cognitive Behavioural Therapy – CBT for Chronic Pain in Sevenoaks, London, by Video and UK-wide
+Cognitive Behavioural Therapy – CBT for Chronic Pain Across the UK and by Video Link.

 If you are looking for a highly effective treatment for chronic pain or if you have been diagnosed with a medical problem that causes significant and persistent pain, Cognitive Behavioural Therapy can help.
 CBT is the recommended psychological treatment of choice for chronic pain and the independent research evidence demonstrates that it is fast and highly effective.

 What is Acute and Chronic Pain?